This article may contain compensated links. See our full disclosure here

 A trip to Venice would not be complete without sampling some Cicchetti – the famous small bites you can order with a drink in the Osterias and Bacaris of the City of Canals.
 Unique to Venice, Cicchetti are best enjoyed with some delicious local wine, good company and maybe with some people watching thrown in, we learn about the history of this unique part of Venetian culture and what to try!

 In this episode, we head back to Venice and welcome back Venice local Monica Cesarato – food writer and guide who shared the secrets and soul of Venice back in episode 35.
-Monica runs food tours and classes in Venice, has recently launched a podcast about the city – Venice Talks and literally wrote the book on Cicchetti, with the English version out in August.
+Monica runs food tours and classes in Venice, has recently launched a podcast about the city – Venice Talks and literally wrote the book on Cicchetti, Andar Per Bacari, with the English version recently came out.
 We learn about the culture around these tasty snacks and talk whipped cod, hidden alleyways and slowing things down on your trip to Italy.

 What you’ll learn in this episode